 Interbank's institutional banking unit serves primarily non-profit public and private organizations, international entities, educational institutions and nongovernmental organizations.
-As of December 31, 2020, the institutional banking unit had more than 750 clients and S/8.2 billion in deposits, accounting for 18.3% of Interbank's total deposits.
+As of December 31, 2021, the institutional banking unit had more than 780 clients and S/7.5 billion in current account deposits and S/3.7 in time deposits, accounting for 24.7% of Interbank's total deposits.

-The institutional banking unit is strategically important to Interbank as it provides Interbank with a stable and low cost deposit base, as well as opportunities for fee income generation.
+The institutional banking unit is strategically important to Interbank as it provides Interbank with a stable and low-cost deposit base, as well as opportunities for fee income generation.
 The clients for the institutional banking unit require mainly transactional products, such as remote office banking, collection services, automated payroll payment services and investment management.
 Interbank's strategy is focused on building customer loyalty with these clients by offering customized services at competitive rates and by providing high-quality customer service.